 Most patients want all the facts before making a decision concerning dental work.
 That’s why we encourage you to browse through this section – reading articles and looking at pictures – to gain a better understanding of any procedures recommended in our office.
-After all, we know that understanding your treatment needs will help you to be comfortable and make informed decisions.
-So take a few minutes to check out our before-and-after photos, procedure explanations and related articles.
-Then picture yourself with the beautiful new smile that awaits you!
+After all, we know that understanding your treatment needs will help you to be comfortable in making informed decisions.

 Tooth decay is caused when plaque, a sticky layer of bacteria, mixes with sugars in food to form a corrosive acid.
 And, as everyone knows, decay leads to cavities.

 To repair a cavity, the area of decay must be drilled out and the surrounding tooth shaped to receive a filling.
 Types of fillings include a metal alloy called amalgam and a tooth-colored composite material.
 Composite is by far the most natural and will be virtually unnoticeable by you or anyone else who happens to check out your pearly whites.

 The picture shows teeth that have been filled with amalgam.
 On the right, you will see the natural appearance of the tooth that has been restored with a tooth-colored composite material.